 How to get informed before the elections

-If you're unsure who to vote for in the European and local elections, here are some tips for finding out more about the candidates.
+If you're unsure who to vote for in an elections, here are some tips for finding out more about the candidates.

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.